jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_content.md

 <br>

-#### Q6: What differences do you feel between using Windows GUI and Linux CLI?
+#### Q: What differences do you feel between using Windows GUI and Linux CLI?

 <br>